francojposa/personal-site/_resources_dev_setup_guides/initial-dev-setup-macos.md

 order_number: 1
 ---
 ## The Very Basics
-This guide is meant to walk through the most basic components of a dev environment setup on MacOs Catalina - the steps you would perform before writing your first lines of code on a new or factory-reset machine.
+This guide is meant to walk through the most basic components of a dev environment setup on MacOs (Catalina and newer) - the steps you would perform before writing your first lines of code on a new or factory-reset machine.

 For my purposes and preferences, these basic components are: